parkermac/LO/pgrid/README.md

 #### Development Notes

-Throughout this code I use xr.open_dataset() and then the update method to store changed variables before saving to a new file.
-I am not totally clear about this.
-Maybe I should be using load_dataset(), or maybe it all works fine because I am saving to a new NetCDF file anytime there are changes.
+Throughout this code I use xr.open_dataset() and then the .update method to store changed variables before saving to a new file.
+This works because I am saving to a new NetCDF file anytime there are changes.
+In xarray if you are changing data in a file and saving to the same name you have to use the more memory-intensive xr.load_dataset().